victorg1991/liferay-docs/develop/tutorials/articles/mobile/02-ios-apps-with-liferay-screens/15-creating-ios-list-screenlets-advanced.markdown

         return BookmarkCellId
     }

-Next, you must override the methods in the View class that fill the table cells' contents.
-First, override the `doFillLoadedCell` method to set the object to use as the cell's contents.
+Next, you must override the `doFillLoadedCell` method to set the object to use as the cell's contents.
 For example, the `doFillLoadedCell` method in `BookmarkListView_default_collection` set a `Bookmark` object as the cell's content.
 This method is executed once for each object received from the server: